 Cancer surgery is a general term that is often used to mean any operation that is done to remove all, or part, of a person’s cancer.
 This type of surgery is usually a fairly major procedure, and is carried out while the patient is asleep, under general anaesthetic.

-It is now also quite common to use surgery in combination with other treatments, especially for more advanced cancers that might have spread.
+Surgery is sometimes the ‘primary treatment’, used to try and treat or cure the cancer.
+IN other cases surgery is used in combination with other treatments, especially for more advanced cancers that might have spread.
 This type of treatment is called ‘combination therapy’.

 When surgery is used as part of combination therapy, the surgeon will try and take out as much of the cancer as possible, and other treatments such as chemotherapy, radiotherapy, or immunotherapy are used to try and shrink or destroy the rest of the tumour - either before or after the surgery.
+Surgery can sometimes also be used to help relieve symptoms or prevent cancer from developing in the first place.

 Open surgery